thingsboard/thingsboard.github.io/_includes/templates/edge/install/docker_compose_details_explain.md

 {% include templates/info-banner.md content=cloud_rpc_host %}

 {% capture local-deployment %}
-If ThingsBoard Edge is going to be running on the same machine where **{{appPrefix}}** server (cloud) is running, you'll need to update docker compose port mapping to avoid port collision between ThingsBoard server and ThingsBoard Edge.
+If ThingsBoard Edge is set to run on the same machine where the **{{appPrefix}}** server is operating, you need to update additional configuration parameters to prevent port collision between the ThingsBoard server and ThingsBoard Edge.

 Please update next lines of `docker-compose.yml` file:
 <br>**...**
 <br>**ports:**